 There are other materials used for printing, in particular PET, PETG, PHA blends, Polycarbonate and PVA, but which are outside the scope of this buyer’s guide.
-Here you can find more information about printing with Polycarbonate.
+Here you can find one of our early posts about printing with Polycarbonate.
 You may also come across blends of materials, such as a polycarbonate/ABS blend or polystyrene blends, but these too are outside the scope of this post.

 Does your printer have a heated bed?
 Is the bed capable of reaching temperatures over 100 degrees celsius?
 ABS tends to warp and peel, and often won’t stick well to an unheated, or under-heated print-bed.
 If you have an unheated bed, or one that doesn’t get hot enough, you’ll probably want to stick with PLA and other lower-warp materials.

 Does your printer have a cooling fan blowing directly at the print area near the end of the nozzle?
 If it does, you’re probably good to go with either material, but if it doesn’t, ABS may be a better choice.
 PLA has a tendency to curl at corners and overhangs, a tendency that can be minimized with proper cooling.
 While good cooling will help either, ABS may fare better without a fan since delamination and cracking can occur when it is cooled too quickly.

 Bed Surface Requirements

-ABS adheres best when printed onto a bed covered with Polyimide Tape (you will also see references to Kapton, which is a trademarked name for a brand of Polyimide Tape).
+ABS and HIPS adhere best when printed onto a bed covered with Polyimide Tape (you will also see references to Kapton, which is a trademarked name for a brand of Polyimide Tape).
 PLA is a little more lenient and works great on Kapton, but also works well on blue painter’s tape.
 Polyimide Tape is more expensive than painter’s tape, but it goes a long way and can be replaced a little less frequently.
 Some people have luck printing PLA directly onto freshly cleaned glass (be careful not to drive your nozzle into your bed though).
 For more tips on getting your prints to stick, see this post on bed adhesion tricks.

 ABS softens at a higher temperature than PLA, which makes parts printed in ABS more resistant to warping under higher temperatures.
 Keep in mind, we’re not talking about a huge difference; you’re still going to have a bad time if you print an oven rack accessory in ABS.
 For more moderate temperature situations, the difference may be important to you, it depends entirely on how you plan to use your printed object.